St Giles' Cathedral - couple standing admiring the architecture

 If you’re looking to learn more about Scottish life, head to the Scottish Parliament, located at the bottom of the Royal Mile.
 The parliament’s visitor exhibition explains how the Scottish government works for its people and gives you the chance to see the debating chamber.
 If you’re lucky, you may even catch a glimpse of parliament in session.

 If you have a sweet tooth, you must visit The Chocolatarium.
 This interactive chocolate experience is the perfect place to indulge your senses and learn about the history of chocolate making.
-You can even try your hand at creating your own chocolate creations.
+Or you can unleash your inner artist at Kirsteen’s Art Workshops, perfect for those with a creative spark and a passion for art.

 Discover all things to do in the Royal Mile